-Stirling Council first passed a motion in support of Fair Trade in March 2004 and this, combined with the work of the local Fair Trade Group, led to the award of Fairtrade City Status.
-This was updated in October 2012 with a new motion expanding support to assist the local Group to achieve Fairtrade Zone status for the whole Council area.
+Stirling Council first passed a motion in support of Fair Trade in March 2004 and this, combined with the work of the local Fair Trade Group, led to the award of Fairtrade City status.
+This was updated on October 2012 with a new motion expanding support to assist the local Group to achieve Fairtrade Zone status for the whole Council area.
 All beverages available in the Councillors’ lounge and staff canteen are now Fair Trade.

 Last updated: Thursday, January 16, 2020 10:11 AM